 Your auditor asks for the model card on the credit-scoring system deployed in Q3.
 The ML team points to a README in the GitHub repo: model name, accuracy metric, training date.
 Three sentences.
 The auditor marks it insufficient.
-Under EU AI Act Annex IV, that README needs to be a 200-page technical documentation package covering nine mandatory sections, from intended purpose to bias evaluation to post-market monitoring.
+Under EU AI Act Annex IV, that README needs to be a substantive technical documentation package covering nine mandatory sections, from intended purpose to post-market monitoring evaluation.
 The gap between what most teams produce and what AI model cards compliance standards require is not incremental.
 It is structural.

 The documentation deficit is widespread.
-Only 25% of organizations report fully implemented AI governance programs [AuditBoard, 2025].
-Over half lack systematic AI system inventories [Compliance & Risks, 2026].
-And 51% reported at least one negative AI incident in the past year [McKinsey, 2025].
+Industry surveys consistently show fewer than one-third of organizations have fully implemented AI governance programs.
+Over half lack systematic AI system inventories.
 Model cards sit at the center of this problem: they are the primary artifact auditors use to evaluate whether an AI system was designed, tested, and monitored responsibly.
 Without them, every other governance control is unverifiable.

 AI model cards compliance refers to the practice of creating structured documentation artifacts that describe an AI system’s purpose, performance, limitations, training data, and risk controls.
 Under the EU AI Act, NIST AI RMF, and ISO 42001, model cards serve as the primary evidence package auditors use to verify governance, fairness, and regulatory conformity.